 Dial 999 for emergency assistance.

 London - High Commission of Canada

-For emergency assistance after hours, call the High Commission of Canada in London and follow the instructions.
-You may also make a toll-free call to the Emergency Watch and Response Centre in Ottawa at 00 800 2326-6831 or call collect at (613) 996-8885.
+For emergency consular assistance, call the High Commission of Canada in the United Kingdom, in London, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: